History of Mauritania: Islamization

 The Umayyads were the first Arab Muslims to enter Mauritania.
 During the Islamic conquests, they made incursions into Mauritania and were present in the region by the end of the 7th century.
 Many Berber tribes in Mauritania fled the arrival of the Arabs to the Gao region in Mali.
+By the 11th century, Islamization had reached the region around the Senegal River.

+In the 11th century, several nomadic Berber confederations in the desert regions overlapping present-day Mauritania joined together to form the Almoravid movement.
+They expanded north and south, spawning an important empire that stretched from the Sahara to the Iberian Peninsula in Europe.
+However, the legacy of the southern Almoravids in the Sahara is less well-documented and understood than their subsequent operations in the north.
+Arabic sources record that Abu Bakr, one of the early leaders of the Almoravids, made Azuggi his base after he left Marrakesh and the northern Almoravids under the control of Yusuf Ibn Tashfin.
+According to Arabic sources, he also led the Almoravids further south to conquer the ancient and extensive Ghana Empire around 1076, but this narrative has been disputed and debated by modern historians.

+The decline of the Almoravids after this is not documented.
+From the 13th century onward, the Banu Ma'qil, an Arab tribal confederation of Yemeni origin, migrated into the Maghreb and into what is now Morocco.
+Some of them progressively moved south into the Sahara, identifying themselves as the Beni Ḥassān or Awlad Hassan.
+From 1644 to 1674, the indigenous peoples of the area that is modern Mauritania made what became their final effort to repel the Ma'qil Arabs who were invading their territory.
+This effort, which was unsuccessful, is known as the Char Bouba War.
+The invaders were led by the Beni Ḥassān tribe.
+The descendants of the Beni Hassan warriors became the upper stratum of society.
+Hassaniya, a bedouin Arabic dialect named for the Beni Hassan, became the dominant language among the largely nomadic population.

 From the 15th to the 19th century, European contact with Mauritania was dominated by the trade for gum arabic.
-Rivalries among European powers enabled the Arab-Berber population, the Maures (Moors), to maintain their independence and later to exact annual payments from France, whose sovereignty over the Senegal River and the Mauritanian coast was recognized by the Congress of Vienna in 1815.
+Rivalries among European powers enabled the Arab-Berber population to maintain their independence and later to exact annual payments from France, whose sovereignty over the Senegal River and the Mauritanian coast was recognized by the Congress of Vienna in 1815.
 Although penetration beyond the coast and the Senegal River began in earnest under Louis Faidherbe, governor of Senegal in the mid-19th century, European conquest or "pacification" of the entire country did not begin until 1900.
 Because extensive European contact began so late in the country's history, the traditional social structure carried over into modern times with little change.